christinesoh/christinesoh.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: project 1
+title: Intermediate Wh-Copies in a Non-Wh-Copying Language
-description: a project with a background image
+description: A sentence-processing project with long-distance dependencies
-img: /assets/img/12.jpg
 importance: 1
-category: work
+category: research
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: